 2C6H12O6 + H2O → ROH +RCHO (high molecular weight alcohols C2H5OH)

 Description of the ethanol production process:

-Large volume storage tanks of molasses provide continuous supply of molasses and store the fresh molasses from sugar processing section during the fermentation process.
+Large volume storage tanks of molasses provide a continuous supply of molasses and store the fresh molasses from sugar processing section during the fermentation process.
 The molasses from the tanks are diluted with water to obtain the sugar concentration around 10-15%.
 The acidic nature of molasses supports the growth of yeast during breaks up of sucrose, for that purpose acids are added to maintain the pH between 4 and 5.
 Continuous diluter equipment takes up this task.
-A yeast culture tank, which is provided with nutrition supply of ammonium and magnesium phosphate or sulphate, is used as nutrient to the yeast.
-The acidic condition favours the yeast to produce catalytic enzymes, invertase and zymase.
+A yeast culture tank, which is provided with nutrition supply of ammonium and magnesium phosphate or sulfate, is used as a nutrient for the yeast.
+The acidic condition favors the yeast to produce catalytic enzymes, invertase, and zymase.

 Other methods for ethanol production:

 - Ethanol manufacturing by catalytic hydration of ethylene: Direct method

 - Indirect method using sulfuric acid